Disposable links vs actual secret management.

 How keyhold.io works — without these issues

-You send a request link to the client
+Send a request link

 This link contains no secrets or keys — it's just an invitation to submit.